Astrometric mock observations for determining the local dark matter density: Results

-where $A$ is a parameter which corresponds to the precisions of parallax measurements at $d=1~{\rm kpc}$ in milliarcsecond (mas) units.
-We apply this FDE with Gaussian probability distributions the dispersion of which is $\varepsilon_{\rm FDE}$ to the mock tracer stars.
-In addition, since astrometric measurements determine transverse velocities as $v_\theta=d\times\mu_\theta$, transverse velocities are also subject to the distance error as $v_\theta'=v_\theta\frac{d'}{d}$, where $v_\theta'$ and $d'$ are errored transverse velocities and distances.
+where $A$ is a parameter that corresponds to the precisions of parallax measurements at $d=1~{\rm kpc}$ in milliarcsecond (mas) units.
+We applied this FDE with Gaussian probability distributions, the dispersion of which is $\varepsilon_{\rm FDE}$ to the mock tracer stars.
+In addition, since astrometric measurements determine transverse velocities as $v_\theta=d\times\mu_\theta$, the velocities are also subject to the distance error as $v_\theta'=v_\theta\frac{d'}{d}$, where $v_\theta'$ and $d'$ are errored transverse velocities and distances.
 However, it should be noted that the formulation above may be simplistic. $\alpha$ would not be a constant but varies with $d$ in actual observations: when $\alpha=1$, the parallax uncertainties cannot be zero at $d=0$ but are limited to calibration errors and/or instrument stability at a certain distance.
-Moreover, in the cases of conical sampling regions with fixed angles, observations may suffer from Lutz-Kelker bias (\citealt{lk:73,bm:98}, see also \citealt{s:03}).
+Additionally, for conical sampling regions with fixed angles, observations may suffer from Lutz-Kelker effect, which biases probability distribution of parallaxes toward low values by a geometrical effect and can lead to systematic errors (\citealt{lk:73,bm:98}).
+In this study, we ignored this effect.
 In this subsection, we examine the influence on determining the LDMD by the distance error alone; therefore, we ignore the errors on proper motions and LOSVs here.

-Figure \ref{FDE} shows our results of LDMDs determined in cases of various $A$, $\alpha$ and the sampling regions.
-Our results obviously demonstrate that the distance errors cause systematic overestimation of $\rho_{\rm dm}$, regardless of the sampling regions. $\rho_{\rm dm}$ is significantly overestimated beyond the error ranges when $A\geq0.3$ in all cases except the wide cylinder with $\alpha=1$.
-Therefore, the parallax measurement precisions must be $A\leq0.1$ which corresponds to $\le0.1~{\rm mas}$ at $d=1~{\rm kpc}$.
-Only in the case of the wide cylinder with $\alpha=1$, the required accuracy seems to be $0.05~{\rm mas}$.
-The magnitudes of the overestimation seem to depend only weakly on $\alpha$ and the shapes of the sampling regions.
+Figure \ref{FDE} shows our results of LDMDs determined for various $A$, $\alpha$ and the sampling regions.
+Our results obviously demonstrate that the distance errors cause systematic overestimation of the LDMD. $\rho_{\rm dm}$ is significantly overestimated beyond the error ranges when $A\geq0.3$ in all cases except the wide cylinder with $\alpha=1$.
+The setting of $A=0.1$ corresponds to the parallax measurement precision of $0.1~{\rm mas}$ at $d=1~{\rm kpc}$.
+Only for the wide cylinder with $\alpha=1$, the required precision seems to be $0.05~{\rm mas}$.